-- [3.
-PRIOR CHILDREN.
-RULE 90.3(A) PROVIDES FOR A DEDUCTION FROM INCOME FOR AN OBLIGOR'S PAYMENT OF CHILD SUPPORT TO SUPPORT CHILDREN OF A PRIOR RELATIONSHIP.
-HOWEVER, NO EXPLICIT DEDUCTION IS ALLOWED WHEN THE "PRIOR" CHILDREN LIVE WITH THE OBLIGOR AND THUS THE OBLIGOR FURNISHES SUPPORT DIRECTLY TO THE CHILDREN.
-IN SUCH A SITUATION, THE COURT SHOULD REDUCE THE SUPPORT OF THE OBLIGOR WHEN NECESSARY TO AVOID SUBSTANTIAL HARDSHIP TO THE "PRIOR" CHILDREN.] - 4.
-Relocation of Custodial Parent.
+4. Relocation of Custodial Parent.
 The relocation of the custodial parent to a state with a lower cost of living normally will not justify a reduction in support.
 The level of Alaska's guidelines is comparable to the national average.
-The fact that the obligor parent's income has in effect marginally increased relative to the children's living expenses simply enables the children to be supported at a slightly higher level. - 5.
-Prior and Subsequent Debts.
+The fact that the obligor parent's income has in effect marginally increased relative to the children's living expenses simply enables the children to be supported at a slightly higher level.

+5. Prior and Subsequent Debts.
 Prior or subsequent debts of the obligor, even if substantial, normally will not justify a reduction in support.
 The obligation to provide child support is more important than the obligation to fulfill most other obligations.
 However an obligor parent may attempt to present evidence which shows the existence of exceptional circumstances in an individual case.

-- 6. Income of New Spouse.
+6. Income of a New Spouse (or other person in the household).
 The income of a new spouse of either the custodial or obligor parent normally will not justify a variation in support.
-Either party may attempt to show that exceptional circumstances exist in a particular case. - 7.
-Age of Children.
+Either party may attempt to show that exceptional circumstances exist in a particular case.
+A parent who does not work because of the income of a new spouse (or other person in the household) may be assigned a potential income.

+7. Age of Children.
 While the costs of raising children who are very young or who are over about ten years old are generally greater than raising other children, this in itself does not justify an increase in support.
-However, it should be considered in concert with other circumstances, and a parent always may seek to establish exceptional expenses in a particular case. - 8.
+However, it should be considered in concert with other circumstances, and a parent always may seek to establish exceptional expenses in a particular case.

+Attachment to SCO 1362 (Text Style Version) Effective October 15, 1999 Page 7 of 1 8.
 Denial of Visitation.
 A denial of visitation may not be countered with a reduction in support.
 See AS 25.27.080(c).
 Neither may non-payment of support be countered by a denial of visitation.
-Courts [HOWEVER, COURTS] should use their powers to strictly enforce the visitation and custody rights of obligor parents. - 9.
-Property Settlement.
+Courts should use their powers to strictly enforce the visitation and custody rights of obligor parents.

+9. Property Settlement.
 A parent may justify variation of the guidelines by proving that a property settlement in a divorce or dissolution between the parents provided one of the parents with substantially more assets than the parent otherwise would have been entitled to, that this inequity was intended to justify increasing or decreasing child support, and that this intent specifically was stated on the record.
 Any such change in monthly child support may not exceed the actual excess of the property settlement apportioned over the minority of the child.

 However, courts should not approve in the first instance unequal property settlements which are meant to increase or decrease child support payments.
 "Property divisions are final judgments which can be modified only under limited circumstances, whereas child support awards can be changed periodically under much more liberal standards.
 One should not be a trade-off for the other."
 Arndt v.
-Arndt, 777 P.2d 668, (Alaska 1989) [OP.
-NO. 3477 (JULY 28, 1989, ALASKA)].
+Arndt, 777 P.2d 668 (Alaska 1989)